Side Effects of Promethazine: Signs of Abuse

 Take the first step towards a brighter future.
 Let The Hope House guide you today.

-• Slurred speech
+• Slurred or slowed speech

-• Changes in physical appearance such as weight loss or poor hygiene
+• Noticeable decline in appearance or hygiene

 Does Promethazine Make You High?